lunasec-io/lunasec/docs/blog/2021-12-09-log4j-zero-day.md

 For now, we're just publishing this to help raise awareness and get people patching it.
 Please tell any of your friends running Java software!

-### How you can prevent future attacks
+### Limit your vulnerability to future attacks

-Approaches like Tokenization can limit your vulnerability to attacks before they happen by requiring multiple exploits to leak sensitive data.
+[LunaSec](https://www.lunasec.io/docs/pages/overview/introduction/) is an Open Source Data Security framework that [isolates and protects](https://www.lunasec.io/docs/pages/how-it-works/features/) sensitive data in web applications.

-[LunaSec](https://www.lunasec.io/docs/pages/overview/introduction/) is an Open Source Data Security framework designed to help [mitigate](https://www.lunasec.io/docs/pages/how-it-works/features/) attacks just like this one.
+It limits vulnerability to attacks like _log4shell_ and can help protect against future 0-days, before they happen.

 ### Editing this post
 If you have any updates or edits you'd like to make, you can edit this post as Markdown on